yoctoproject/poky/documentation/contributor-guide/submit-changes.rst

       a newer version of the software which includes an upstream fix for the issue or when the issue has been fixed on the master branch in a way that introduces backwards incompatible changes.
-In this case follow the steps in ":ref:`contributor-guide/submit-change:preparing changes for submission`" and ":ref:`contributor-guide/submit-change:using email to submit a patch`"
+In this case follow the steps in ":ref:`contributor-guide/submit-changes:preparing changes for submission`" and ":ref:`contributor-guide/submit-changes:using email to submit patches`"
       but modify the subject header of your patch email to include the name of the stable branch which you are targetting.
 This can be done using the ``--subject-prefix`` argument to